Why HybridOps?

 Each answer is baked into the execution model — not configured per team.

-Cost-aware profiles: on-prem primary, cloud on demand
+Profiles carry cost policy: on-prem primary, cloud on demand

-Contract-driven modules: intent separated from implementation
+Contract-driven execution: intent separated from implementation

 Every operation in HybridOps is expressed as a Module — a declarative intent contract that specifies what should be deployed, not how.
 The Driver handles execution.
 The Pack contains the actual Terraform or Ansible plan.